 3. Improving code quality regularly

 Apply continuous integration practices to improve your solution before deploying code into production.
-In order to adopt modern application frameworks, study automated tools to address complex continuous integration procedures.
+To adopt modern application frameworks, use automated tools to address complex continuous integration procedures.
 Automated continuous integration also enables Agile developers to improve their application development agility through learning and using open source tools and patterns.

 4. Exploring communities

-Being a part of the growing open source community, you will improve your professional skills as an Agile developer as well as your actions to inspire other developers who want to learn Agile.
+Being a part of the growing open source community, you will improve your professional skills as an Agile developer, and your actions will inspire other developers who want to learn Agile.